vagabondHustler/subsearch/README.md

 ---

-Subsearch is a Windows subtitle downloader with File Explorer integration, a PySide6 desktop UI, and a live Subtitle Workspace for searching, reviewing, downloading, and post-processing subtitles.
+Subsearch is a Windows subtitle downloader with File Explorer integration, a PySide6 desktop UI, and a Subtitle Workspace for searching, reviewing, downloading, and post-processing subtitles.

-It can run as a quiet right-click workflow, a fully manual download manager, or a hybrid of both: Subsearch tries to download the best match automatically, then opens the workspace only when you need to choose.
+Use it as a quiet right-click workflow, a fully manual download manager, or a mix of both.
+Subsearch tries to download the best match automatically and opens the workspace only when you need to choose one yourself.

 #### Highlights

-- Right-click video files in File Explorer, drag videos into the app, or search by title from the workspace
+- Right-click video files in File Explorer, drag files into the app, or search by title from the workspace
-- Search modes for manual, hybrid, or automatic downloads
+- Manual, hybrid, and automatic search modes
 - Providers: OpenSubtitles, YIFY Subtitles, Subsource, TVsubtitles, and Gestdown
-- 115 subtitle languages, with provider compatibility handled per language
+- 115 subtitle languages, with provider compatibility handled for each language
-- Movie and TV matching with IMDb title suggestions plus season and episode selection
+- Movie and TV matching with IMDb title suggestions and season and episode selection
-- Tunable filename scoring for title, source, release group, year, season/episode, and edition mismatches
+- Adjustable filename scoring for title, source, release group, year, season/episode, and edition mismatches
 - Filters for hearing-impaired, non-HI, and foreign-parts-only subtitles
-- Post-processing options to extract, rename, and move the best subtitle or every downloaded subtitle
+- Post-processing to extract, rename, and move the best subtitle or every downloaded subtitle
-- Configurable download, extraction, and destination paths, including relative paths beside the video
+- Configurable download, extraction, and destination paths, including relative paths next to the video
 - Windows notifications, system tray support, single-instance mode, update checks, crash logs, and provider diagnostics
-- Available as a Windows MSI installer, PyPI package, or source install
+- Available as a Windows MSI installer, a PyPI package, or a source install

 <div align="center">